Milana Dudieva: Invicta Fighting Championship

-In 2017, Dudieva signed with Invicta FC and made her debut in a headline bout against Mara Romero Borella on July 15, 2017 at Invicta FC 24: Dudieva vs. Borella.
+In 2017, Dudieva signed with Invicta FC and made her debut in a headline bout against Mara Romero Borella on July 15, 2017, at Invicta FC 24: Dudieva vs. Borella.
 She lost the fight via split decision.

 Dudieva faced Vanessa Porto at Invicta FC 26: Maia vs. Niedwiedz She lost the fight via technical knock out on round three.

-Dudieva faced Christina Marks on March 24, 2018 at Invicta FC 28: Morandin vs. Jandiroba.
-Dudieva won the fight via second round TKO.
+Dudieva faced Christina Marks on March 24, 2018, at Invicta FC 28: Morandin vs. Jandiroba.
+Dudieva won the fight via second-round TKO.
 In 2019, Dudieva lost a split decision to Karina Rodriguez and then entered the second Phoenix Rising tournament where she lost a decision to Daiana Torquato.

 Dudieva was scheduled to face Daiana Torquato at Invicta FC 46 on March 9, 2022.
-However, after the main even fighter withdrew from the bout four days before the event, Torquato was promoted to the main event tite bout.
+However, after the main event fighter withdrew from the bout four days before the event, Torquato was promoted to the main event title bout.
 Dudieva was instead scheduled against Denise Gomes.
 She lost the bout in the third round due to technical knockout by knees and punches.

+Dudieva would next face former LFA title challenger Sandra Lavado at Invicta FC 57 on September 20, 2024.
+She would win the fight via unanimous decision.